Welcome to the Mournes and Ring of Gullion

 The Mournes is home to Northern Ireland’s highest mountain peak Slieve Donard and is said to have inspired C.S.
 Lewis’ magical world of Narnia, whereas the landscape of the Ring of Gullion and its ancient Ring Dyke makes it officially listed as a unique area of special interest, rich in culture, heritage and mythology.

-The landscape lends itself perfectly to outdoors adventure activity and appreciation of the environment.
-The combination of sea and mountains means you can choose from full on adventure or a more laid back approach to the outdoors and there are many outdoor adventure centres providing activities from hill walking, rock climbing and mountain boarding to mountain biking, bouldering, fishing, golf and horse riding.
+The landscape lends itself perfectly to outdoors adventure activity.
+The combination of sea and mountains means you can choose from full on adventure or a more laid back approach to the outdoors and there are many outdoor adventure centres providing activities from hill walking, rock climbing and mountain boarding to mountain biking, bouldering, fishing, and horse riding.

 The array of adventures on offer is all under the gaze of Northern Ireland’s highest mountain peak, Slieve Donard which rises to an impressive height of 848 metres.
 Discovering the Mourne Mountains by foot is a must.
 Dominated by a compact ring of 12 mountains rising above 2000ft or 600m, there are walks to suit everyone.

 Alternatively you can explore a section of the Mourne Way Walk, a 26 mile off-road walk traversing the foothills from Newcastle to Rostrevor.
-The route provides a magnificent display of amazing views of the impressive Mourne landscape and historic Mourne Wall.
+The route provides a amazing views of the impressive Mourne landscape and historic Mourne Wall.

 There are many forest parks in the region, two of which are Tollymore and Castlewellan.